john-cd/rust_howto/bk/src/index.md

 ## Who Should Read This Book

-This book is intended for
+This book is intended for:

 - new Rust programmers, to get an overview of the capabilities of the Rust ecosystem and pointers to other resources.
 - experienced programmers, to find code examples and review best practices for common programming tasks.